leejarvis/slop/README.md

 ------------------------------------------

 I'm not, honestly!
 I love OptionParser.
 I really do, it's a fantastic library.
 So why did I build Slop?
-Well, I find myself using OptionParser to simple gather a bunch of key/value options, usually you would do something like this:
+Well, I find myself using OptionParser to simply gather a bunch of key/value options, usually you would do something like this:

 	require 'optparse'